 The gravy is one of the best parts of this recipe!
 It helps to balance the meat, juices, and flavoring, all in the slow cooker.

 The level of thickness for the gravy depends on your personal preferences and tastes.
-We recommend creating a fairly thick gravy to cover the meat so you’re always guaranteed to get a juicy bite.
+We prefer to use a fairly thick gravy to cover the meat.
+This helps ensure you get a juicy mouthful with every bite!

 To thicken the gravy, add more flour to part of the broth in a separate mixing bowl.
 Then, slowly add the mixture to the slow cooker with the rest of the broth, herbs, aromatics, and seasonings.